Color-Of-Code/website/content/pages/vcs/git-annex/compile.md

 ## Get the source

-*  clone git-annex (https://github.com/joeyh/git-annex.git) from cygwin (special chars in dirs)
+* clone git-annex (git://git-annex.branchable.com/) git-annex
 * cd to git-annex
 * patch the code to use git 64 bit

 ```patch
 	Build/NullSoftInstaller.hs | 2 +-